 Using EDI to exchange information with UnitedHealthcare and other payers may benefit your practice or facility in several ways.

-- Exchange information with multiple payers.
 EDI lets you execute various transactions for multiple payers at one time.
 Transactions can be set up to automatically generate as part of your daily workflow.
 For example, your system could perform a claim status inquiry at the same time as it sends eligibility inquiries to verify a member’s benefit coverage and copayment.

-- Estimate your cost savings.
 CAQH, a nonprofit alliance, is the leader in creating shared initiatives to streamline the business of health care.
-The 2018 CAQH Index shows that the average cost to conduct transactions manually are consistently higher than the cost of electronic transactions for care providers and health plans.
+The 2020 CAQH Index shows that the average cost to conduct transactions manually is consistently higher than the cost of electronic transactions for care providers and health plans.
 View the complete CAQH Index for more details.
 Use the CAQH Index Savings Calculator to estimate potential cost and time savings for your organization.

-The CAQH table below shows average cost per transaction and savings opportunity per transaction for medical health plans and providers for manual and electronic transactions.
+Below is Table 1 in the 2020 CAQH Index.
+This table shows the average cost and savings opportunity per transaction for health plans and providers, related to manual and electronic transactions.